 The inlet pipe is provided in the septic tank to pass the collected wastewater and the night soil inside the tank.

 3. Baffle Walls:

-Baffle wall is generally provided near to the inlet pipe.
-Baffle walls serve as the breakers for the incoming sewage.
-Such walls also prevent the congestion of blockade of the outlet pipe by the overflow of the effluent.
+The baffle wall is generally provided near to the inlet pipe.
+Baffle wall serves as the breaker for the incoming sewage.
+Such wall also prevents the congestion or blockage of the outlet pipe by the overflow of the effluent.

 4. Outlet Pipe:

 The outlet pipe is provided in the septic tank to pass the collected effluent to the drain field for efficient disposal.
 The outlet pipe is always provided at a level lower than the inlet pipe.